Beginning of Semester Message

 - Student Inactive status – students who q-drop courses will now be kept in the roster but set to “Inactive”, which filters them from course participation, the gradebook, and group assignments.
 Drops ahead of the 12th class day will be deleted as normal.

 - What’s New in Canvas – find updates in the Academic Technology Newsletter Links to an external site..
+Find updates from various product managers in The Product Blog Links to an external site..

-Canvas App Store and External Tool Updates
+Canvas App Store and App Updates

 - Do you wonder what learning tools are approved?
 Check out the UT Canvas Apps page!
 We’ve made it easier to find and install approved apps in Canvas.
 Look for the ‘UT Canvas Apps’ course menu link to get started.

 - Course Evaluations Canvas Link - Instructors, be sure to keep your Course Evaluations link active in the Canvas navigation menu to ensure student access at the time of evaluation.
-If you have questions or need assistance, please contact the Service Desk at 512-475-9400 or help@utexas.edu.

-- The UT Student Success tool is an easy-to-use reporting and messaging tool that allows instructors and TAs to respond to student inactivity in the Canvas course and remind students about upcoming due dates, all in one place.
-For more information, check out the UT Student Success Tool Quick Start Guide Links to an external site..
+- The UT Student Success tool Links to an external site. is an easy-to-use reporting and messaging tool that allows instructors and TAs to respond to student inactivity in the Canvas course and remind students about upcoming due dates, all in one place.

 - LinkedIn Learning is now integrated with Canvas, allowing faculty to incorporate videos from LinkedIn Learning’s massive catalogue Links to an external site..